 The auditor can request further documents if necessary.

 The detailed document review can take place before the audit itself.
-However, if there are deviations and nonconformities, these are included and assessed within the audit, i.e. any nonconformities which are identified must be assessed and it is not possible to rework the documents before the certification audit.
+However, if there are deviations and non-conformities, these are included and assessed within the audit, i.e. any nonconformities which are identified must be assessed and it is not possible to rework the documents before the certification audit.
 After this, individual employees are questioned at the workplace and other relevant documents, records, orders, guidelines etc. are examined.

 The task of the company during the audit is to demonstrate the application of its documented procedures in practice.
 For this purpose, all product groups and processes which are to be included in the scope of the certification must be running at the time of the audit.
 If this is not the case, additional auditing of these product groups/processes will be necessary at extra cost.
 Following completion of the audit, the customer is informed of the results of the audit in a final meeting.
 The auditor can give an estimate regarding the result of the audit in this meeting, but cannot give the final result.
 The result of the audit is documented in a report, the nonconformities are documented in an action plan.